rafgraph/rollpkg/README.md

 ### TypeScript config

 Having a `tsconfig.json` is a requirement of `rollpkg` because it uses the TypeScript compiler to compile both TypeScript and JavaScript source files.
-It is recommended to extend the `rollpkg` `tsconfig.json` as shown in the setup instructions and add your own options after extending it.
+It is recommended to extend the [`rollpkg` `tsconfig.json`](https://github.com/rafgraph/rollpkg/blob/main/configs/tsconfig.json) as shown in the setup instructions and add your own options after extending it (note that extending the `rollpkg` `tsconfig.json` is recommended but is not a requirement, you can use your own `tsconfig.json` if you want).

 ```
 // tsconfig.json